 The Company, through K2 and its investments in underlying companies, invests in India and holds both monetary and non-monetary assets and liabilities denominated in currencies other than the EUR, the functional currency.
 It is therefore, indirectly exposed to foreign currency risk.
-IFRS 7 considers the foreign exchange exposure relating to financial assets and liabilities, such as the Company's investments, to be a component of market price risk and not foreign currency risk.
 However, the Company monitors the exposure on all foreign currency denominated financial assets and liabilities.